dcgerard/reproduce_genotyping/README.md

 Introduction
 ============

 This repository contains code to reproduce the empirical evaluations of Gerard et al. (2018).
-The new methods can be found in the [updog](https://github.com/dcgerard/updog) package.
+The new methods can be found in the [updog](https://cran.r-project.org/package=updog) package on CRAN.

 If you are having trouble reproducing these results, it might be that you need to update some of your R packages.
 These are the versions that I used: